vertocode/vertocode/README.md

 #### I'm Front End Developer since 2021.

-I love a very strong coffee and I need music to program, even you can tell me.
+I love a very strong coffee and I need music to program, if you've some recommendation feel free to send me!

 I am a curious person and always willing to learn and help others.

-When I've some time, I've been writing materials about programmin on my [blog](https://vertocode.com/blog), feel free to check it out!
+When I've some time, I've been writing materials about programming on my [blog](https://vertocode.com/blog), feel free to check it out.

 >
 > "Ideas don't come out fully formed.
 They only become clear as you work on them.
 You just have to get started."